Resources For EducatorS

 Unencumbered

-Here are a few of the schools that have assigned An Audience for Einstein.
+Here are just a few of the schools that have assigned An Audience for Einstein.
 These links will be replaced as needed since they tend to be temporary.
-For those links that opened a DOC file, Google cache was used instead for your convenience.
 Those links to a PDF file are so noted.

 http://msbarnesresources.weebly.com/7a-independent-reading-novel-three.html